TACTiS: Transformer-Attentional Copulas for Time Series

-\paragraphtight{Metrics} Following related work, we choose the CRPS-Sum as our primary metric, which we use to compare forecasting methods and select their hyperparameters.
-This metric is calculated by taking the sum of the forecasted values for each series and applying the Continuous Ranked Probability Score (CRPS) \cite{matheson1976scoring} on said sum.
-The resulting metric can account for correlations between values of a given series but ignores correlations across series.
-Hence, we also evaluate the methods based on the energy score~\cite{gneiting2007strictly}, which is more expensive to compute but can capture correlations both within and across series.
-Both the CRPS and the energy score are detailed in \cref{app:metrics}.

-\paragraphtight{Evaluation procedure} Model accuracy is assessed through a backtesting procedure, which is detailed in \cref{app:backtesting}, along with the hyperparameter selection protocol (\cref{app:hyper_search}).
+\paragraphtight{Evaluation procedure} Model accuracy is assessed via a backtesting procedure, which mimics the use of forecasting models in real-world settings.
+A detailed presentation can be found in \cref{app:backtesting}.
 In short, we define a series of retraining timestamps for each dataset.
 At each timestamp, the models are trained with all of the preceding data, and their accuracy is assessed using subsequent data.